igbatov/sci-map/README.md

 # Concept
-The main goal of the project is to ease access to deep and profound understanding of how the world arranged and give access to knowledge and people to change the world.
+The main goal of the project is to give holistic view to most deep and profound knowledge up to date.
+The slogan is "Find only those of fundamentally importance".

+This is what distinguishes us from Google or Wikipedia.
+At the time I write this words "symmetry in physics" in Google gives many incredibly useful pieces of information.
+But then it is your job to filter out unnecessary ones and connect others to create holistic view.
+We think that after one does this job she can share this to others - the goal is to construct for you holistic picture from the most profound pieces.

-We want to create framework for crowdsources-based map of scientific knowledge that is driven by rules that will give rise to structured and profound content.
+We are to create framework for crowdsources-based map of scientific knowledge that is driven by rules that will give rise to structured and profound content.

 Specific rules that define how sci-map should be organized is defined by community.